 Students will be expected to have five GCSEs at grade 9-4, or a Merit in a relevant vocational Level 2 Diploma (or equivalent).
-In addition, students will need a grade 4 in GCSE English Language and a minimum grade 3 in Mathematics.
+In addition, students will be expected to have GCSE grade 4 in English Language and a minimum of grade 3 in Mathematics.

-You will complete two external assessments and throughout the course you will be continuously assessed through written assignments, projects, consultations, presentations and case studies.
+You will complete four units through external assessments and throughout the course you will be continuously assessed through written assignments, projects, consultations, presentations and case studies for the others.

 Enrichment and Work Experience

-As part of the BTEC Extended Diploma programme all students are required to complete a one week work placement.
+As part of the Extended Diploma programme all students will complete a one week compulsory work placement of their choice.
 Work experience is a vital part of a young person’s learning experience.
-It supports the academic skills they develop and allows them to acquire skills that cannot be taught in the classroom.
-Responsibility for obtaining this placement lies ultimately with the student, although there is a vast amount of support and guidance available to assist them through the work experience officer, careers guidance team, curriculum teachers and your personal tutor.
+It supports the academic skills they develop during their time at The Sixth Form and allows them to acquire skills that cannot be taught in the classroom.
+Responsibility for obtaining this placement lies ultimately with the learner, although there is vast amount of support and guidance available to assist them through the work experience officer, careers guidance team, curriculum teachers and your personal tutor.

 You will have the opportunity to take part in a wide range of sports related enrichment and we encourage our students to do so.
 These include: Duke of Edinburgh’s Award Scheme, First Aid, Voluntary Service Award, Cricket, Football, Basketball, Rugby, Netball and Athletics.